 The city continues another 700 feet east of the central district.
-It ends at a small hill overlooking the canyon formed by the north fork of Kellogg Creek.
+It ends at a small hill overlooking the canyon formed by Mallory Creek.
 The analogy to a watchtower at the tip of a medieval hill town hardly seems forced.